Viictte/SPEECH-Text-to-Speech-for-Cantonese-Elderly/Readme.md

-Text-to-Speech (TTS) systems play a crucial role in improving communication accessibility for individuals with hearing impairments, particularly among elderly Cantonese speakers.
+Text-to-speech (TTS) systems play a crucial role in improving communication accessibility for individuals with hearing impairments, particularly among elderly Cantonese speakers.
 However, two major challenges persist: (1) limited availability of high-quality Cantonese resources in comparison to Mandarin or English, and (2) insufficient personalization for elderly users, whose auditory preferences and cultural nuances often differ from the broader population.
-To address these challenges, we propose SPEECH, a specialized TTS framework that integrates a latent diffusion architecture to operate effectively with relatively small datasets and employs Direct Preference Optimization (DPO) to incorporate direct user feedback from elderly speakers.
+To address these challenges, we propose SPEECH is a specialized TTS framework that integrates a latent diffusion architecture to operate effectively with relatively small datasets and employs Direct Preference Optimization (DPO) to incorporate direct user feedback from elderly speakers.
 Our framework features two core components:
 Elderly-Centric Acoustic Supervisor (ECAS) and Direct Preference Optimization.
 ECAS focuses